 Investing in the financial markets enables you to build wealth and propel you to another level.
-Within the investing community there are countless ways to invest your money and allow it to work for you.
-Certainly, the older you get the more reserved you’ll want to be, but safe investment aren’t necessarily safer.
+Within the investing community, there are countless ways to invest your money and allow it to work for you.
+Certainly, the older you get the more reserved you’ll want to be, but safe investments aren’t necessarily safer.
 With the average lifespan increasing, investing your money in a so-called safe investment may preserve your capital but could stunt your returns, causing you to outlive your money.
 Outliving your nest egg not only puts you in a financial bind but also could affect your current living situation.

 In order to better prepare for your long life, it may not be as efficient to switch to an all bond portfolio once you retire.
 If you have a large enough portfolio you can likely withstand an economic downturn.

 According to The Balance, a ten-year period ending September 30, 2014, the S&P 500 returned 8.11% as an annual average while the bond index had an average annual return of 4.62%.
 If you keep in mind that inflation is around 2%, returns are substantially lower in a bond portfolio, putting you at risk to begin losing your principal balance at a more rapid pace.
 Also, if you would have invested$100 back in 1928, in equities you would have $399,885 but with treasury bonds, a measly $7,309.

 In order to better understand money placement, you’ll need to understand your financial goals.
 The retirement age in the United States is 67, and with life going on well into your 80’s and 90’s, that’s an additional 25 years you’ll need your money to last.
 However, within those 25 years, you can likely grow your portfolio even more.